 Campus recruitment usually occurs during the second year, which means you will have completed three semesters if are in the fall class, and two semesters for the spring class.
 More job changes in the spring semester.

 Winter intake is the most preferable intake, but you will also not be losing out on much if you apply for Summer.
-If your favourite course is available only during summer, don't think twice and apply for summer intake only.
+If your favorite course is available only during summer, don't think twice and apply for summer intake only.

 In terms of education and research facilities offered by Poland universities, there may not be any key differences between these two semesters.
 Do remember to check the intakes for which admissions are open and make the decision accordingly.